BSSowmya/userlogin/README.md

 * POST request of '/login' does the authentication using the email and password parameters sent as json data.
 * GET request of '/login' gives the details of currentuser authenticated.
 * GET request of 'logout' destroys the current user session.
-* can refere routes.rb for more details.
+* Please refer routes.rb for more details.